FPotichkin/midas-backend-challenge/README.md

 # Midas Node Backend Challenge

+## Documentation
+Once you already installed the enviroment and started the server you can see de documentation in localhost:8000/api/docs/

 ##  Enviroment setup

 1. Create a .env file and copy .env.example to .env and fill with database credentials.